douglasF5/gamified-timer/README.md

 # Gamified timer

 Pomodoro timer for deep-work sessions with some gaming elements to bring more fun, motivation, and encourage you to take healthy breaks between work sessions.
-[Interact with the live project here](https://gamified-timer-douglasf.vercel.app) (the app was built in Brazillian Portuguese).
+[Interact with the live project here](https://gamified-timer-douglasf.vercel.app).

 How it works: